-Welcome to the ground site of cross-cultural collaboration in the unfolding of a new species of it-application, an electronic logging and diary toolset.
+This is the home-site of a new species of IT-application: a digital logging and diary toolset.

-You are at the same time invited to collaboration in the extension of a library of basic "glyphs" , to fit as a cross-cultural shorthand for reference to habitual subjective phenomena in the personal lifeworld of citizens all around the globe.
+Users are invited to collaborate in the extension of the present limited library of basic "glyphs" , to fit as a cross-cultural shorthand for reference to habitual subjective phenomena in the personal everyday lifeworlds of citizens all around the globe.

 See the papers: